 This ease of use is reinforced by their drag-and-drop editor and built-in photo editor.
 The app also has A/B testing, the ability to embed sign-up forms on the website, basic autoresponse capabilities, and their iPad sign-up app.

-Cons: As mentioned, Mailerlite is extremely lightweight, and as you get more experienced, you will need something that offers more.
+Cons: As mentioned, Mailerlite is exceptionally lightweight, and as you get more experienced, you will need something that offers more.

 4- Mad Mimi